TrueHopolok/VladOS/modules/db/documentation.md

 db package used to work in any and all ways with SQLite database.

-Provides both initalization, migration, execution and testing for database.
+Provides initalization, migration, execution and testing for database.

 ## Index